• Skip to primary navigation

 • 💬 Reviews

-This Thai food is one of my favorite noodle dishes along with Pad Kee Mao.
-I always order one or the other because I love those savory chewy rice noodles.
+This Thai food is one of my favorite Asian noodle dishes, along with Pad Kee Mao (Thai Drunken Noodles).
+I always order one or the other because I love those chewy rice noodles!

 Ingredients & Substitutes